tomohisa/dcb-events.github.io/docs/resources/specification.md

 - It _MUST_ contain a [StreamQuery](#StreamQuery)
 - It _MUST_ be _either_ a
-  - [SequenceNumber](#SequenceNumber) - representing the highest sequence number that was consumed when building the condition. *Note:* There is no guarantee that this number is not _higher_ than the last event that matched the StreamQuery
+  - [SequenceNumber](#SequenceNumber) - representing the highest sequence number that the client was aware of while building the decision model. *Note:* This number can be _higher_ than the sequence number of the last event matching the StreamQuery.
   - `NONE` - no event must match the specified [StreamQuery](#StreamQuery)

 ####